 A material's ability to spread heat is called its thermal conductivity.
 Copper and aluminum have the best thermal conductivity of all cookware materials, meaning they provide rapid, even heating.
 Copper has about twice the thermal conductivity of aluminum, although since different manufacturers use different alloys, this is approximate.
 Essentially, it means that you need about half as much copper as aluminum to get similar results.
-(Example: A 2mm layer of aluminum roughly equals a 1mm layer of copper.)
-All-Clad cookware review

 You may also want a pan to hold onto heat for a long time, such as if you're pan searing a steak and don't want the temperature to crash when you drop the steak into the smoking hot pan.
-A material's ability to hang onto heat is called its heat capacity.
+A material's ability to hang onto heat is called its heat retention or heat capacity.

 Different materials have different heat capacities, with cast iron having one of the highest (hangs onto heat for a long time) and copper having one of the lowest (responds to temperature changes very quickly).